ChibweMw/tweeter/README.md

 Currently, anyone may make a tweet.
 No need for an account!
 Go ahead and try it yourself.

-Make sure to have the following dependencies to properly run the app:
+npm install the following dependencies to properly run the app:

 ```
 body-parser - ^1.15.2
 chance      - ^1.0.2